Auryte/CountryList/README.md

+# Country List created with React App

+A representation of countries made using https://restcountries.com API.
+The list is sortable alphabetically by name (ascending, descending).
+It has filters and implemented pagination.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).